EXPLAINER: How will Australian visa ruling impact Djokovic? - NewsBreak

 WHAT HAPPENS NOW?

 Whatever Hawke decides, it’s unlikely to be the last word.
-Djokovic’s lawyers are expected immediately to seek an injunction if the decision goes against the top-ranked tennis player.
-That would send the matter back to the Federal Court, and if the court can’t sit Friday it won’t be heard until next week when the Australian Open already is underway.
+Djokovic’s lawyers are expected immediately to seek an injunction if the decision that goes against the top ranked Serb tennis player.
+That would send the matter back to the Federal Court and if the court can’t sit Friday, it won’t be heard until next week when the Australian Open already is underway.

 Despite the cloud hanging over Djokovic’s ability to compete, Australian Open organizers included the top seed in the draw.
 He is slated to play fellow Serb Miomir Kecmanovic, who is ranked world No. 78., in the opening round next week.